 About

-Welcome to my website, Amicus Mortis.
+Welcome to my blog, Amicus Mortis.

 I hope you enjoy rambling through the following pages, and please reach out to me if you feel the need.